Nuitka/Nuitka/README.txt

 for i in xrange(1000):
    something(i)

-could translate xrange(1000) into an object of a special class that does the integer looping more efficiently.
+could translate xrange(1000) or into an object of a special class that does the integer looping more efficiently.

 ** Quicker function calls